ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 facilitate investigations in simulation, testbeds, or controlled environments.
-The second class can also include algorithms where the IETF does not yet have sufficient understanding to decide if the algorithm is or is not safe for deployment on the Internet.
+The second class can also include algorithms where the IETF does not yet have sufficient understanding to decide whether the algorithm is or is not safe for deployment on the Internet.

 Each alternate congestion control algorithm published is required to